Md-Kaif-Tahir/Laptop-price-prediction-model./README.md

 - The 16-inch screen size is the most popular, reflecting the common preference for a balanced and versatile display.
 Additionally, laptops with 8GB RAM are prevalent, offering a sweet spot that not only serves current needs but also allows for potential future upgrades.
 - Windows 10 stands out as the most widely used operating system in the laptop market.
 Apple notebooks predominantly run on macOS, and Linux, particularly favored in the cybersecurity field, holds a notable presence as well.

-To find all the findings please read the report of this project.
+To discover all the insights, please review the project report.

 ## Authors